 Of course, there are some great networking opportunities to be had.
 Especially if you’re a sales producer or business owner looking to get a fresh start for the New Year!

 It’s important to learn about the people that may be rounding out the guest list.
 Who do you need or want to meet?
 Who should you reconnect with?
-(Whose name do you need to remember?
-This is a great way to use LinkedIn!)
+Do you need to brush up on people’s names?
+(This is a great way to use LinkedIn!)
 Who do they need to meet?
 How can you help them?
 Ultimately, how can you help one another?
 The more you know the better you can prepare, and the more confident you will feel.

 Leave the tool belt at home.
-Best to have business cards (yes, even with all the technology and social media at your fingertips, there is nothing quite like a business card!), a couple of throw away pens, index cards (so you can jot things down), maybe some breath mints, a name tag (worn on the right if possible so it’s visible upon shaking hands – if appropriate), and some holiday cheer!
-Try to stay off your cell phone and challenge yourself to listen and learn more from those you meet.
+Best to have business cards (yes, even with all the technology and social media at your fingertips, there is nothing quite like a business card!), a couple of throw-away pens, index cards (so you can jot things down), maybe some breath mints, a name tag (worn on the right if possible so it’s in eyeshot upon shaking hands – if appropriate), and some holiday cheer!
+Try to stay off your phone and challenge yourself to listen and learn more from those you meet.

 It’s always a great thing if you can initiate a conversation rather than waiting for someone to come over and meet you.
-Especially when there’s so much holiday hub-bub, so spread the word!
-I think when you initiate a face-to-face conversation with someone you don’t already know, you can set a nice tone while showcasing your smarts and confidence.
+Especially when there’s so much holiday hubbub so spread the word!
+I think when you initiate a face to face conversation with someone you don’t already know, you can set a nice tone while showcasing your smarts and confidence.
 (I’m confident of that!)
 Also, if you can help make someone who’s standing alone feel more comfortable, you’re both ahead of the game.
 “Hello!
 I’m Michael!
 Good to see you!”
-It’s as simple as that, but best to use your own name if it isn’t in fact Michael.
-The truth is, everyone can introduce themselves.
+It’s as simple as that but best to use your own name if it isn’t in fact Michael.
+The truth is everyone can introduce themselves.
 The challenge that prevents most people from being bold enough to offer an introduction at a party, mixer, conference or wherever is what do you say next?
-(So what now?)
+(What now?)
 That’s where questions come in.
 See below!

 The best way to get a great conversation going is to ask questions.
 Lots of them!
 Be interested in learning about those you meet or reconnect with.
 How would you sum up your year?
 Did you get a chance to do something fun?
 What type of work do you do (if you don’t know yet)?
 Where do you work?
 Any big plans for the holidays?
 Who else do you know here?
 Did you accomplish all of your goals this year?
 What are some of your big goals for next year?
 What will you do to make sure you achieve them?
 Of course, if there is a football conversation to be had (or any sport) or something else fun you may have in common, go for it.
 Conversations should be fun.
-From a business standpoint, is there anyone here I can introduce you to?
-How can I help you in your business?
-(Only if you like them and can truly help.)
 Of course, any questions about current events and light social banter are always welcomed.
-Remember, your conversation should not feel like an interview.
-It should feel like an easy-going pleasant conversation.
+Remember, your conversation should not feel like an interview but should feel like more of an easy-going pleasant conversation.
+Naturally, feel free to ask questions about business and what you might typically ask at a networking mixer.
 If you truly connect, it will feel like you’re talking to a “soon to be” friend.
 The conversation should be an effortless back and forth.
 If it feels forced, then you may be speaking with someone that you don’t connect with easily – or at all.
 It happens!
 Then just move on after a few minutes after thanking them for the conversation and a “Nice to meet you!”

 In knowing who might be at the party, you can always ask for an introduction.
 Perhaps a good business contact, someone that has insight about a college you’re researching for your kid, or someone who targets the same markets that you do.
 I find the best way to ask for an introduction is to offer one – if you can.
 Or simply let the person with whom you’re speaking know what type of people (industry, profession, whatever) you’re ultimately looking to connect with.
 Be careful to never disrespect or downplay the conversation you’re currently in.
 Just saying!